 Norwegian School of Leadership and Theology (HLT) as it is today was founded in 2008.
 The school builds on and continues the Norwegian Baptist Theological Seminar (BTS) providing theological education since 1910.
 The school had at the time approval as college with teaching and examination rights at bachelor level.
 Kai Tore Bakke was the last principal at BTS, and was also the first principal of HLT.
 Today the school is a modern and growing institution with a increasing number of students.

 HLT have grown strongly since its foundation in 2008 and offers several one year programs in addition to a B.A. in theology and leadership.
 The school is located a long the shores of the Oslofjord at Stabekk, just outside Oslo.
-As of March 4th 2016 the school have 280 students.
+(In the academic year of 2020/21 the school will be located in the center of Oslo)